vmware-archive/scantron/README.md

 ### MANIFEST FORMAT

 Scantron audits the hosts, processes, and ports in the database against the user-generated manifest file.

 For Ops Manager where VMs can have the same prefix, such as cloud_controller and cloud_controller_worker, append "-" to the prefixes: "cloud_controller-" and "cloud_controller_worker-".

+Many hosts (especially those which are based of the BOSH stemcell) will start processes that bind to an ephemeral, random port when they start.
+To avoid caring about these ports when we perform an audit you can add `ignore_ports: true` to the process.
+There is an example of this below for the `rpc.statd` process.

 This is an example of the manifest file: